TX Real Estate 98 Hour

 On September 1, 2012 and after, salespersons will be required to complete their education renewal requirements during the two year license term.
 All active and inactive salespersons, who are under the Salesperson Apprentice Education (SAE) requirement, must show evidence of having completed a minimum of 90 hours in core real estate education during the two year license term, so that a total of 270 classroom hours have been completed by the end of the second year of licensure.

 Evidence of successful course completion must be posted to the TREC computer system prior to the online renewal process or the license will expire.
 Evidence of course completion cannot be submitted during the online renewal process.
 You must submit your hours at least 10 days prior to the date you wish to renew online.
 TREC’s email address (for mailing certificates) [email protected] and FAX number 512-936-3864.

 Meet Qualifying Education Requirements

-All active and inactive sales agents, who are under the Sales Agent Apprentice Education (SAE) requirement, must show evidence of having completed a minimum of 90 hours in qualifying real estate education and 4 hours in Legal Update I 2018-2019 and 4 hours in Legal Update II 2018-2019prior to the first two year license term, for a total of 278 hours by the end of the second year of licensure.
+- All active and inactive sales agents, who are under the Sales Agent Apprentice Education (SAE) requirement, must show evidence of having completed a minimum of 90 hours in qualifying real estate education and 4 hours in Legal Update I and 4 hours in Legal Update II prior to the first two year license term, for a total of 278 hours by the end of the second year of licensure.

-Evidence of successful course completion must be posted to the TREC computer system prior to the online renewal process or the license will expire.
+- Evidence of successful course completion must be posted to the TREC computer system prior to the online renewal process or the license will expire.

-Evidence of course completion cannot be submitted during the online renewal process.
+- Evidence of course completion cannot be submitted during the online renewal process.

-You may use the SAE Cover Sheet, and
+- You may use the SAE Cover Sheet, and

-You must submit your hours at least 10 days prior to the date you wish to renew online.
+- You must submit your hours at least 10 days prior to the date you wish to renew online.

 This is SAE course is approved by TREC covers every topic as required by TREC guidelines for SAE.